peppergrinder/js_codecademy/README.md

 delete spaceship.mission;  // Removes the mission property delete spaceship['Fuel Type']; // Removes the 'Fuel Type' property
 ```

+Once an object is created in JavaScript, it is possible to remove properties from the object using the `delete` operator.
+The `delete` keyword deletes both the value of the property and the property itself from the object.
+The `delete` operator **only works on properties**, not on variables or functions.

 #### Restrictions in Naming Properties
 ```JavaScript